Tristichopteridae

-Tristichopterids (Tristichopteridae) were a diverse and successful group of tetrapodomorph fishes living throughout the Middle and Late Devonian.
+Tristichopterids (Tristichopteridae) were a diverse and successful group of fish-like tetrapodomorphs living throughout the Middle and Late Devonian.
 They first appeared in the Eifelian stage of the Middle Devonian.
 Within the group sizes ranged from a few tens of centimeters (Tristichopterus) to several meters (Hyneria and Eusthenodon).

-Some tristichopterids share some of the features of the elpistostegalians, a diverse clade of fishes close to the origin of (and including) tetrapods.
+Some tristichopterids share some of the features of the elpistostegalians, a diverse clade of tetrapodomorphs close to the origin of (and including) tetrapods.
 This mainly concerns the shape of the skull and a reduction in size of the posterior fins.

 An old and persistent notion is that Eusthenopteron was able to crawl onto land using its fins.
 However, there is no evidence actually supporting this idea.
 All tristichopterids had become extinct by the end of the Late Devonian.

 Description

-The Tristichopteridae were medium-sized (Tristichopterus, 30 cm) to very large fishes.
-The smallest forms (such as Tristichopterus) attained lengths of 30 cm, and the largest forms (Hyneria) could grow several meters long, possessed teeth up to 5 cm long, and were the largest predators in their faunal communities.<ref name="thomas1968"/ The Tristichopteridae had a strongly developed fin skeleton, which probably enabled them to leave the water for short periods.
+The Tristichopteridae were medium-sized (Tristichopterus, 30 cm) to very large animals.
+The smallest forms (such as Tristichopterus) attained lengths of 30 cm, and the largest forms (Hyneria) could grow several meters long, possessed teeth up to 5 cm long, and were the largest predators in their faunal communities.<ref name="thomas1968"/ Tristichopterids had a strongly developed fin skeleton.
 In the skeleton of the front fins, which were deeply attached, the elements of the forelimb of the later tetrapodomorphs, such as the humerus, ulna and radius, can already be recognized.